 So where to start exploring?

-Less than 5% of the park is on land, this section contains the mangrove shorelines which are best seen by canoe or kayak.
-There are FREE canoe tours provided by the park rangers several times per week during the main season (temporarily unavailable, check with the park for latest info).
+Less than 5% of the park is on land, this section contains the mangrove shorelines which are best seen by canoe, paddleboard or kayak.

 Note that there is no launching facilities for private boaters at Convoy Point where the Park's Visitor Center is located.

 There are several small islands or keys, the park maintains harbors at Elliot Key and Boca Chita Keys.
 For visitors, the Park and its concessionaires

 provide boat trips and transportation to the islands during the main season.